ferrocene/ferrocene/ferrocene/doc/internal-procedures/src/working-with-the-ci.rst

 .. warning::

-   Avoid installing Python or ``pip`` via Homebrew, this can lead to long term system disfunction.
+   Avoid installing Python or ``pip`` via Homebrew, because it can lead to long term system disfunction.
 If you have already done so, consider removing them.

 On Windows, get Python from the